flightphp/docs/content/v3/en/learn/flight_vs_laravel.md

 - Laravel has a **huge ecosystem** of developers and modules that can be used to solve common problems.
 - Laravel has a full-featured ORM that can be used to interact with your database.
-- Laravel has an insane amount of documentation and tutorials that can be used to learn the framework.
+- Laravel has an _insane_ amount of documentation and tutorials that can be used to learn the framework.
+That can be good for digging into the nitty gritty or bad because there is just so much to go through.
 - Laravel has a built-in authentication system that can be used to secure your application.
 - Laravel has podcasts, conferences, meetings, videos, and other resources that can be used to learn the framework.
 - Laravel is geared towards a seasoned developer who is looking to build a full-featured, enterprise web application.